-“YELLOW(ISH) FEVER will use FASHION as a device to challenge RACE privilege and MARGINALISATION with a focus on the QUEER ASIAN DIASPORA.
+“YELLOW(ISH) FEVER uses FASHION to challenge RACE privilege and MARGINALISATION with a focus on the QUEER ASIAN DIASPORA.

-This is a SERIOUS endeavour done through HUMOUR including parody and irony.
+This is a SERIOUS endeavour done through HUMOUR, parody and irony.

-YELLOW(ISH) FEVER is NOT LUXURY and seeks to be accessible to the MAINSTREAM while engaging in CRITICALITY.”
+YELLOW(ISH) FEVER is NOT LUXURY and works across the mainstream and expanded fashion practice engaging in CRITICALITY.”

 SANG THAI (he/him)

 Sang is a designer, lecturer, and creative practice researcher based in Naarm at RMIT University (Australia).
-He has degrees in both Architecture (The University of Melbourne) and Fashion (RMIT University) and extensive industry design experience in Melbourne, Sydney, and New York.
-Sang is currently a PhD candidate in the School of Fashion and Textiles at RMIT University with an interest in masculinity, intersectionality, and inclusive fashion design practices for social change.
-He currently teaches in the Bachelor of Fashion Design program at RMIT University.
+He has degrees in both Architecture (The University of Melbourne) and Fashion Design (RMIT University) and extensive industry design experience across Australia (Melbourne and Sydney) and off-shore.
+Sang is currently a PhD candidate in the School of Fashion and Textiles at RMIT University with an interest in masculinity, intersectionality, and socially diverse and inclusive fashion design practices.
+He currently teaches in the Bachelor of Fashion Design program at RMIT University leading pedagogy in fashion design Diversity and Inclusion, and Industry Partnered Learning (IPL) including Partnered Projects.